kogito-ops/puppet-minio/REFERENCE.md

 Data type: `Boolean`

 Should we manage a server service definition for Minio?
+Default: `true`

 Default value: `$minio::manage_service`